HenrikBengtsson/matrixStats/revdep/problems.md

         data   4.1Mb
     ```

-# motifbreakR
+# monocle

-Version: 1.10.0
+Version: 2.8.0

 ## In both

 *   checking package dependencies ...
 ERROR
     ```
-    Packages required but not available:
+    Package required but not available: ‘qlcMatrix’
-      ‘VariantAnnotation’ ‘motifStack’ ‘Gviz’

-    Packages suggested but not available for checking:
-      ‘BSgenome.Hsapiens.UCSC.hg19’ ‘SNPlocs.Hsapiens.dbSNP.20120608’
-      ‘SNPlocs.Hsapiens.dbSNP142.GRCh37’ ‘BSgenome.Drerio.UCSC.danRer7’

     See section ‘The DESCRIPTION file’ in the ‘Writing R Extensions’ manual.
+    ```

+# motifbreakR

+Version: 1.10.0

+## In both

+*   checking re-building of vignette outputs ...
+WARNING
+    ```
+    ...

+        expand.grid

+    Loading required package: IRanges
+    Loading required package: Biostrings
+    Loading required package: XVector

+    Attaching package: 'Biostrings'

+    The following object is masked from 'package:base':

+        strsplit

+    See system.file("LICENSE", package="MotifDb") for use restrictions.
+    Loading required package: GenomeInfoDb
+    Loading required package: GenomicRanges
+    Loading required package: rtracklayer
+    Quitting from lines 84-86 (motifbreakR-vignette.Rmd)
+    Error: processing vignette 'motifbreakR-vignette.Rmd' failed with diagnostics: cannot open the connection to 'http://bioconductor.org/biocLite.R'
+    Execution halted
+    ```

+*   checking dependencies in R code ...
+NOTE
+    ```
+    Packages in Depends field not imported from:
+      'MotifDb' 'grid'
+      These packages need to be imported from (in the NAMESPACE file) for when this namespace is loaded but not attached.
+    ```

+*   checking R code for possible problems ...
+NOTE
+    ```
+    plotMotifLogoStack.2: no visible global function definition for 'par' snps.from.file: no visible global function definition for 'info' snps.from.file: no visible global function definition for 'rowRanges' snps.from.rsid: no visible global function definition for 'snpsById' Undefined global functions or variables:
+      info par rowRanges snpsById
+    Consider adding
+      importFrom("graphics", "par")
+    to your NAMESPACE file.
     ```

 # mrfDepth